Market Analysis · Updated

 Broker Technology Tools

-• First customer and broker-facing digital applications
+• First combined customer and broker-facing digital application platform

 Technology Stack for Modern Brokers